Skip to main content

 Blog

-What is a Master Production Schedule?
+What Is a Master Production Schedule (MPS)?
 With Examples

-What is a Master Production Schedule?
+What Is a Master Production Schedule (MPS)?
 With Examples

-The master production schedule is a production planning tool that defines how much of a product needs to be manufactured at different periods.
-This simple schedule can be used as a basis for further planning and scheduling throughout the business.
+The master production schedule (MPS) is a production planning tool that helps to figure out how much of a product needs to be manufactured at different periods.
+This simple schedule can be used as a basis for further planning and scheduling throughout the manufacturing business.

 You can also listen to this article: